Former Brompton Gasworks

 • Site remediation

 In December 2022, the EPA entered into an Environment Performance Agreement (the Agreement) with Renewal SA and MAB for the gasworks site.
-The Agreement requires MAB to engage an EPA-accredited site contamination auditor to complete a site contamination audit.
+The Agreement requires MAB to engage an EPA-accredited site contamination auditor (the auditor) to complete a site contamination audit.
 The auditor is overseeing and reviewing the assessment and remediation undertaken at the site to confirm that the remediation undertaken has made the land suitable for the proposed use.

 The Agreement allows the EPA to maintain regulatory involvement in the assessment and remediation of site contamination at the site.
 It also requires MAB to submit a number of deliverables to the EPA, including the following documents: